gabietaylor/Flashcard-Generator/README.md

 3. The **partial text**.
 This is what we get if we remove the **cloze deletion** from the **full text**: _"... was the first president of the United States._

+*Click on the picture for a video of the functioning app*

 [![Alt text](2017-06-22.png)](https://youtu.be/3bUd8WvjM_U)